3000 Administration

 3120 DUTIES OF THE SUPERINTENDENT

-The Superintendent of Schools shall have the responsibility to:
+The Superintendent shall have the responsibility to:

 • Establish educational program goals consistent with the purpose and continuing objectives of the School District.